Scurrlin/AI_Compendium/README.md

 # Parsity AI Compendium

-A visual guide to the building blocks of AI.
+A visual guide to the building blocks of AI